 - and UN Regulation No. 155

-A major challenge here is not only developing the necessary skills and awareness (e.g., through training), but also providing the corresponding, reliable evidence of these skills.
+Not only does building and developing the necessary skills and associated awareness (e.g., through training) become a challenge, but also providing reliable evidence of this.